Solar Rebates

 It’s unlikely that your STCs will fully pay off your solar system.
 So, you may need to press pause on getting solar until you’ve considered it all a little more closely.

-The general rule of thumb is to pick a system that pays for itself within about five to 10 years by reducing your need to purchase electricity from the grid plus selling excess electricity at a set feed-in tariff (FiT).
+The general rule of thumb is to pick a system that pays for itself within about five to 10 years.
+Ideally, you reduce your need to purchase electricity from the main grid and sell excess electricity at a set feed-in tariff (FiT).
 How much this ends up being can depend on lots of factors and how you balance them.
-For instance, you might be able to fit a larger system on your roof but if you aren’t using all that much electricity during the day, you might be better off getting something smaller to maximise your self-consumption rather than relying on FiTs.

 How can I get the most from my solar system?

-Where can I find and compare Electricity Plans?
+Where can I find and compare electricity plans?

 Get started on comparing energy plans today!